The Word Frequency Counter

 Plethora, is a perfectly good word.
 Dearth, zenith, and nadir are great words.
 Throw them in to stimulate the reader and keep from using hackneyed phrases: not much of, the highest, the lowest, etc. Use only once per manuscript; astute readers will notice repetition.

-Similarly, non-English expressions such as raison d’etre, c’est la vie, or souffler dans un violon—which won’t appear on the word frequency listing—should appear only once… unless you have a solid reason to use them more often.
+Similarly, non-English expressions such as raison d’etre, c’est la vie, or souffler dans un violon—which won’t be on the word frequency listing—should appear in the manuscript only once… unless you have a solid reason to use them more often.

 Detoxing with the Word Frequency Counter